cathei/Svelto.ECS.Schema/README.md

 ## Basic Usage
 ### Install
-Currently it is PoC state.
-So I didn't publish anywhere but feel free to try it by cloning this repository and let me know how you feel!
+Currently it is alpha stage.
+While I don't recommend to use it on production, feel free to try it and please share me the experience!
+If you need help, you can either join [my Discord Channel](https://discord.gg/Dvak3QMj3n) or ping @cathei from [Svelto's Official Discord Channel](https://discord.gg/3qAdjDb).

+### Need help?

 ### Defining Descriptor
 Let's say you have basic understanding of general Entity-Component-System.